 A memorial tournament has raised over £2,000 for a local cancer charity in honour of a former wrestler this weekend.

-Phoenix Events Yorkshire hosted their second annual One More Round show at Crookes Social Club in Sheffield last Sunday – raising more then £2,000 for Cavendish Cancer Care and beating last years total by £558.
+Phoenix Events Yorkshire hosted their second annual One More Round show at Crookes Social Club in Sheffield last Sunday – raising more than £2,000 for Cavendish Cancer Care and beating last years total by £558.

 The event was in honour of Kris Travis, a professional wrestler who died of stomach cancer last year.